clinical Consultation

 This insight led Angela to pioneer the development of Trauma Informed Relationship Counseling for Individuals and Couples, which helps clients understand the connection between their childhood experiences, what they learned about relationships as a result of those experiences, and the issues they’re currently experiencing in their relationships.

 It was her work with hundreds of individuals and couples that informed the creation of the Five Relationship Archetypes.
-This model reflects the five key ways that childhood relational trauma impacts adult intimate relationships, based on the messages we internalize as children about ourselves and how we need to behave in relationships with others.
-With Daniel Boscaljon, Angela also developed the Relationship Yes!
-Test as a simple, five question assessment to help people measure the health of their intimate relationship.
+The Five Relationship Archetypes model reflects the five key ways that childhood relational trauma impacts adult intimate relationships, based on the messages we internalize as children about ourselves and how we show up in our relationships with others.
+With Dr. Daniel Boscaljon, Angela also developed the Relationship Yes!
+Test as a simple, five question assessment to help people measure the health of their intimate relationships.

 In an effort to understand intimate relationships from all angles, Angela has trained and practiced as a discernment counselor, helping couples on the brink of divorce to decide whether to separate or try to heal their relationship.
 She’s also a certified divorce mediator.

-Angela holds additional training in therapeutic writing and journaling as tools for trauma recovery, emotional healing, and personal growth.
-She uses these tools to help transform past pain into the seeds for future possibilities … possibilities that include the kind of loving, intimate relationship with self and others that each person deserves to have.
-Her approach to healing relational trauma seamlessly blends creativity and healing, reflecting her profound faith in the power of honoring our true stories.
+Angela blends her extensive background in psychodynamic approaches to trauma and attachment with specialized training in therapeutic writing and journaling as tools for trauma recovery, emotional healing, and personal growth.
+She uses these creative approaches to help individuals and couples transform past pain into the seeds for future possibilities … possibilities that include the kind of loving, intimate relationships with self and others that each person deserves to have.
+Her approach to healing relational trauma seamlessly blends creativity and healing, reflecting her profound faith in the power of honoring our true stories as a path to discovering our fullest potential.

-She received her Master’s of Social Work at the University of Iowa in 2009 and also holds a Bachelor of Arts in Psychology, also from the University of Iowa.
+She received her Masters of Social Work at the University of Iowa in 2009 and also holds a Bachelor of Arts in Psychology, also from the University of Iowa.
+She’s currently a doctoral student studying analytical psychology at Pacifica Graduate Institute.

 In her spare time, Angela is a mixed media artist.
 Her artwork has been exhibited in numerous galleries around the United States and published in several journals and magazines.
 She’s also the co-creator of the Faces of the Divine Feminine Oracle, published in 2017.